 NOTE: Inspector contact with selected agencies should be established.
 Additionally, follow-up contact should be made in the event that the primary contact for the support agency changes, agency responsibilities change, or if serious deficiencies are found involving how the agency interprets its responsibilities.
 In the event of deficiencies, the licensee should be informed so that it can take appropriate action to clarify the situation.
 Such agencies are not licensees and should only be encouraged (if previously asked by the licensee) to take part in drills.
-Additionally, follow up contact is beneficial on a periodic basis to verify that the support agency has possession of any assigned materials from the site (e.g., Emergency Plan, Pre-fire Plan, etc.) and to verify that non-emergency communication with the site is available (e.g., discussions regarding exercise/drill feedback, changes to the emergency plan, etc.).
+Additionally, follow up contact (e.g. in-person, telephone, and or video teleconference) is beneficial on a periodic basis to verify that the support agency has possession of any assigned materials from the site (e.g., Emergency Plan, Pre-fire Plan, etc.) and to verify that non-emergency communication with the site is available (e.g., discussions regarding exercise/drill feedback, changes to the emergency plan, etc.).

 Determine whether written agreements have been made with each agency specified in the emergency plan and that those agreements have been updated and renewed at the required frequency.